kimwk0229/spring-petclinic-langchain4j/README.md

   The [AssistantConfiguration](src/main/java/org/springframework/samples/petclinic/chat/AssistantConfiguration.java) declares the `EmbeddingModel`, `InMemoryEmbeddingStore` and `EmbeddingStoreContentRetriever`beans while the [EmbeddingStoreInit](src/main/java/org/springframework/samples/petclinic/chat/EmbeddingStoreInit.java) class handles vets data ingestion at startup.
   The [VetQueryRouter](src/main/java/org/springframework/samples/petclinic/chat/VetQueryRouter.java) demonstrates how to conditionally skip retrieval, with decision-making driven by an LLM.

+The French blog post [Integrating a chatbot into a Java webapp with LangChain4j](https://javaetmoi.com/2024/11/integrer-un-chatbot-dans-une-webapp-java-avec-langchain4j/) provides a detailed explanation of the integration of the integration of LangChain4j into the Spring Petclinic application.

 Spring Petclinic integrates a Chatbot that allows you to interact with the application in a natural language.
 Here are **some examples** of what you could ask:

 1. Please list the owners that come to the clinic.
 2. How many veterinary cardiologists are there?